ThemisKiasouris/RBAC-simulation/README.md

 INFRA-CTRL is a full-stack, Role-Based Access Control (RBAC) platform designed to manage and monitor a Linux server's state.
 It bridges the gap between a modern web dashboard and low-level Linux system administration.

 Instead of executing system commands directly from the web API, this platform uses an Infrastructure as Code (IaC) pattern.
-The React frontend writes the "desired state" to a MySQL database, and a continuously running Python background daemon reconciles the actual Linux OS to match that blueprint.
+The React frontend writes the "desired state" to a MySQL database, and a continuously running Go background daemon reconciles the actual Linux OS to match that blueprint.

 🚀 Key Features